angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 You can cap the bubbling.
 An intermediate component can declare that it is the "host" component.
 The hunt for providers will climb no higher than the injector for that host component.
-This a topic for another day.
+This is a topic for another day.
 ### Re-providing a service at different levels

 You can re-register a provider for a particular dependency token at multiple levels of the injector tree.
 You don't *have* to re-register providers.
 You shouldn't do so unless you have a good reason.
 But you *can*.

 As the resolution logic works upwards, the first provider encountered wins.
 Thus, a provider in an intermediate injector intercepts a request for a service from something lower in the tree.
 It effectively "reconfigures" and "shadows" a provider at a higher level in the tree.

 If you only specify providers at the top level (typically the root `AppModule`), the tree of injectors appears to be flat.
 All requests bubble up to the root <span if-docs="ts"><code>NgModule</code></span> injector that you configured with the `!{_bootstrapModule}` method.

 ## Component injectors

 The ability to configure one or more providers at different levels opens up interesting and useful possibilities.

 ### Scenario: service isolation

 Architectural reasons may lead you to restrict access to a service to the application domain where it belongs.